goeattech/interview/README.md

 Please answer the following questions in a markdown file called Answers to technical questions.md by Vietnamese or English.

 1. How would you track down a performance issue in production?
 Have you ever had to do this?
-2. What do you think about how should we do to build a high thoughput system?"
+2. What do you think about how should we do to build a high thoughput system?

 #### Thanks for your time, we look forward to hearing from you!
 - The [GoEat Tech team](https://github.com/goeattech)